-- 1. The system is overheating. - 2.
-A connector or cable is damaged. - 3.
-The unit was plugged into an electrical outlet that provides a different voltage from that required.
-See Electrical Requirements. - 4.
-The horn, probe, booster or microtip is not tightened properly with the wrenches provided.
-Remove, clean and re-tighten all probes/tips. - 5.
-The convertor and/or microtip has been dropped. - 6.
-A microtip being operated is damaged or worn past its useful life. - 7.
-A fuse(s) has failed.
+- The system is overheating. - A connector or cable is damaged. - The unit was plugged into an electrical outlet that provides a different voltage from that required.
+See Electrical Requirements. - The horn, probe, booster or microtip is not tightened properly with the wrenches provided. - The convertor and/or microtip may have been dropped. - A microtip being operated is damaged or worn past its useful life. - A fuse(s) has failed.